hhrd-cs/hhrd-cs.github.io/week-8.md

 nav_order: 11
 ---

-# Week 8: Final Project Set-Up
+# Week 8: Final Project Set-Up & Git Version Control
 {: .no_toc }

 This week, we will be introduced to the final project, which is making a Flappy Bird game.
 We will install the necessary tools and environment in order to create the game.
+We will also learn more about Git version control and how to use the command-line.
 {: .fs-6 .fw-300 }

 <details open markdown="block">